"Tomoyuki Hayashi brings Sushi Azabu's Edomae discipline to an eight-seat Midtown counter — book it to impress a client."

 How much is the omakase at Sushi Amane?

-The omakase is $250 per person before drinks, tax and tip, covering roughly twenty courses of sashimi and Edomae nigiri.
+The omakase is $200 per person before drinks, tax and tip, covering four small dishes, nine nigiri, a hand roll and miso soup.
 Sake and beer are extra, and a pairing pushes the total higher.
-It is one of Midtown's pricier counters, in line with chef Shion Uino's Sushi Saito training.
+It is one of Midtown's pricier counters, in line with chef Tomoyuki Hayashi's Sushi Azabu pedigree.
 Payment and reservation deposits are handled at booking.

 What is Sushi Amane known for?